freenas/freenas-docs/userguide/install.rst

 appropriate to your needs, making sure that it is **at least 4 GB**.
 To practice with RAID configurations, create as many virtual disks as needed.
 Two disks can be created on each IDE controller.
-For additional disks, click the "Add Controller" button to create another controller for attaching additional disks.
+For additional disks, click the :guilabel:`Add Controller` button to create another controller for attaching additional disks.

 Create a device for the installation media.
-Highlight the word "Empty", then click the "CD" icon as shown in :numref:`Figure %s <vb_config_iso_fig>`.
+Highlight the word "Empty", then click the :guilabel:`CD` icon as shown in :numref:`Figure %s <vb_config_iso_fig>`.